-Asian shares mixed after Trump offers scant policy details
+Global stocks lower after Trump offers scant policy details

 - Woman killed in wrong-way collision with ambulance on I-5

 DRUG MAKERS: Health care stocks fell after Trump said new bidding procedures are needed to stem rises in drug costs.
-Pharmaceutical company Endo International led the decliners in the Standard & Poor’s 500 index, sliding 8.5 percent on Wednesday.
-Thursday in Asia, Takeda Pharmaceutical fell 2.5 percent, Eisai Co. fell 3 percent and Chugai Pharmaceutical dropped 3.1 percent.
+Takeda Pharmaceutical fell 2.6 percent, Eisai Co. fell 3.3 percent and Chugai Pharmaceutical dropped 3.4 percent.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.